Frequently Asked Questions

 Don’t most fastener coatings just flake off during installation?

 When a bolt is subjected to torquing forces, weaker and more unevenly applied coatings can easily flake away, completely negating their usefulness as a barrier to corrosion.
-That’s why we developed our Nickel-Cobalt alloy and why we coat our fasteners using an electroplating process.
+We developed our controlled electroplating process to apply the Nickel-Cobalt alloy so that it would not flake and compromise the bolt during installation.
 To put our coating’s adhesion properties to the test, we place our fasteners in tension using the ASTM B994 Galling Test and administer the ASTM B571 Adhesion Test.
 With these two tests, we know that our Nickel-Cobalt alloy can stand up to the forces applied during torquing, so it will continue to protect our bolts while they are in service.